Bradford Bulls Women: 2014–2016: Women's Rugby League

 In 2012 the club entered the newly formed RFL Women's Rugby League alongside mostly men's community clubs that ran a women's team.
 In 2014, the club lost a third consecutive Challenge Cup Final to Thatto Heath 32–24.
 They also reached the Premiership Play-Off final.

 After the early success and more popularity in Bradford women's rugby league, the club dropped the Thunderbirds moniker and linked up with the Bradford Bulls in 2016 adopting the Bulls' colours, name and playing at Odsal Stadium.
 (Note: Before this time club colours had included blue and amber as Dudley Hill Thunderbirds and claret, amber, black and red as Bradford Clayton Thunderbirds) In their first season as the Bulls they reached a second Grand Final in three years, although they lost 36-8 to treble winners Thatto Heath.

 2017–present: Super League

 After the 2016 season the Women's Rugby League was disbanded and new competition was set up.
-The Women's Super League was set up in 2017 to give the sport a bigger profile and more professionalism.
+The RFL Women's Super League was set up in 2017 to give the sport a bigger profile and more professionalism.
 The first edition featured only four clubs with Bradford finishing first at the end of the season and going onto win the Grand Final 36–6 against Featherstone.
 This win completed a league and cup double for the team as earlier in the season they had won the Women's Challenge Cup beating Featherstone 50–16.
 On 22 December 2023, the Bradford Bulls Foundation announced that Connor Matheson had been appointed as Head Coach.
 In January 2024, following the restructuring of the women's league pyramid, it was announced that Bradford would be in the Northern Women's Championship.